bartox125/tic-tac-toe/README.md

 # tic-tac-toe
-tic tac toe game using php and js project for technical high school
+tic tac toe game using php and js (memcahced required to run this project) project for technical high school